Animal and Plant Health Inspection Service (APHIS)

 With Congressional passage of the $1.4 billion Emergency Embassy Security Supplemental in Fall 1998 (of which the Bureau received about $588 million), DS has taken significant steps to improve security at our missions abroad.
 While this funding allowed DS to make immediate upgrades to many missions, additional funding is needed to either build new embassies or purchase existing buildings that can be better defended.
 At this time, the Department and the Administration are working with the Congress to obtain additional funds.

-RFEC-Americas works with Government S&T/R&D entities, Ministry of Defense S&T/R&D organizations, Ministries of Education (universities), Other government S&T/R&D entities, Non-Government, Private sector and Private universities.
+CCDC-Americas works with Government Science & Technology/Research & Development (S&T/R&D) entities, Ministry of Defense S&T/R&D organizations, Ministries of Education (universities), Other government S&T/R&D entities, Non-Government, Private sector and Private universities.

-In summary we serve as the link between all science and technology sources in the U.S. Army R&D community and foreign partners and we are interested in finding areas of research and development that are of mutual interest.
+In summary, we serve as the link between all science and technology sources in the U.S. Army R&D community and foreign partners.
+We are interested in finding areas of research and development that are of mutual interest.

 U.S. Embassy Santiago, Chile